shredthaGNAR/list-of-my-starred-repos/README.md

 * [lando/lando](https://github.com/lando/lando): A development tool for all your projects that is fast, easy, powerful and liberating
 * [LANDrop/LANDrop](https://github.com/LANDrop/LANDrop): Drop any files to any devices on your LAN.
 * [languagetool-org/languagetool](https://github.com/languagetool-org/languagetool): Style and Grammar Checker for 25+ Languages
+* [stuyam/laravel-phone-validator](https://github.com/stuyam/laravel-phone-validator): A phone validator for Laravel using the free Twilio phone lookup service.
 * [AlexisDrain/Less-Addictive-YouTube](https://github.com/AlexisDrain/Less-Addictive-YouTube): Cross-browser plugin to remove addictive features on YT like thumbnails, comments, & previews
 * [spikecodes/libreddit](https://github.com/spikecodes/libreddit): Private front-end for Reddit
 * [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action): None